Skip to main content

 • It’s a large vessel, so you can totally make a huge batch to serve a crowd!

-What potatoes should I use for Dum Aloo?
+What potatoes should I use for Dum Aloo?▼

 Ideally you would use baby potatoes.
 The main reason for this is just because they’re simply adorable and look good in the gravy.
 It’s purely an aesthetic reason - there’s no other argument for that!
 However, if you don’t have baby potatoes, then feel free to use regular Yukon-gold yellow potatoes that have been boiled and peeled.

-Ingredients for Instant Pot Dum Aloo
+Ingredients for This Dum Aloo Instant Pot Recipe

 • Baby potatoes: The star of the show.
 In this recipe, the potatoes will be steamed then added to the gravy.
-Other variations fry their potatoes to give them a nice golden brown colour and smokiness.
+Other variations fry their potatoes to give them a nice golden brown color and smokiness.
 I may try that another time!

 • Essentials: Tomato, onion, ginger, and garlic will be used to make the base of our gravy.